caerphoto/velum/README.md

 generated, for use in URL routing, along with a timestamp, and all of these are stored with the title-less content.

+## Images

+The admin page lists all images currently available, any of which can be clicked to insert the appropriate Markdown code into the current article in the editor.

+Images can be uploaded or deleted via the admin page, currently only one at a time.
+If you need to upload multiple images it's probably quicker and easier to use something like FTP for now, until I can implement batch uploading/deletion.

 ## Comments

 There is a fairly basic commenting system in place that simply stores comment